ska-sa/katsdpimager/doc/user.rst

 Installation
 ============
-Once the pre-requisites from the previous section are present, install the ``imager-support`` branch of katsdpsigproc:
+Once the pre-requisites from the previous section are present, install
+katsdpsigproc:

 .. code-block:: sh

+   git clone git@github.com:ska-sa/katsdpsigproc
+   cd katsdpsigproc
-   git clone -b imager-support git@github.com:ska-sa/katsdpsigproc cd katsdpsigproc pip install .
+   pip install .

-Then install katsdpimager, from the ``imager-dev`` branch of katsdppipelines.
+Then install katsdpimager from the katsdppipelines repository.
+The cutting edge is the ``imager-dev`` branch of katsdppipelines; the ``master`` branch contains code that has been reviewed.
-You can also try the ``master`` branch, but it lags behind:

 .. code-block:: sh